ruizdurazo/ruizdurazo/notes/on-story/index.md

 The best stories rule the world.

-Whether it’s culture, history, politics, business, or even science and technology and anything in between.
+Whether it’s culture, history, politics, business, and even science, technology and anything in between, the best story wins.

 That’s why understanding the DNA of stories matters.